A Step-by-Step Guide to the Mortgage Underwriting Process

 1. Pre-approval

 Mortgage pre-approval is the first step of the process because it tells you the likelihood of getting approved for a home loan.
-Of course, pre-approval is not the same as approval, and being pre-approved doesn’t necessarily mean that you’ll get approved for the actual loan or amount.
 It can give you buying power and help you stand out from other buyers in a competitive market.

 When you get pre-approved for a mortgage, the lender reviews your income, debts, and credit.
 Pre-approvals typically require some documentation, but the process isn’t as comprehensive as the actual loan application.
 With pre-approval, lenders want to ensure you earn enough to repay the loan.